 Minimum Cumulative and Science GPAs of 3.0

-The admissions committee strongly prefers you have a minimum cumulative GPA of 3.0 and a minimum science GPA of 3.0.
+The admissions committee requires that you have a minimum cumulative GPA of 3.0 and a minimum science GPA of 3.0.
 Higher GPAs tend to be more competitive within the applicant pool.

 A minimum of 150 hours of clinical experience in a physical therapy setting is required.
+More competitive applicants typically exceed these minimum hours and accumulate their experience across a variety of settings.
 This work requirement can be completed in a volunteer or paid capacity.

 Grades of “C” or better are required in all prerequisite courses, outlined below.
 Prerequisite courses taken on a “pass/no pass” basis will not be recognized, and AP credits will not be accepted in lieu of college-level courses.
-Three quarters are considered generally equivalent to two semesters of coursework.
-All prerequisite courses must be completed prior to enrolling in the program.
+All courses must be for science or pre-health majors.
+Introductory or “survey-style” courses will not be accepted in fulfilment of prerequisites.

-Statistics and Mathematics: One college-level statistics course is required.
+Statistics and Mathematics: One college-level statistics course with lab is required (3 semester hours).
 Courses taken within the biology, mathematics and psychology departments are accepted.
 An additional college-level geometry or trigonometry course is recommended (but not required).

-To apply for DPT@USC, you must submit the following items:
+To apply to DPT@USC, you must submit the following items:

 We recommend using a sense of urgency when requesting transcripts from your university, as the turnaround time can vary from school to school.